 Dinner at the restaurant and afterwards, if the skies are clear, look out for the magical Northern Lights.

 Day 5 - 27 Dec: Say goodbye to the Magical Christmas Finland

 After breakfast, transfer to Rovaniemi airport.

-Price per person.
-Family triple is available on request (2 adults sharing with one child age 4 -14.
+From price per person double share.
+Family triple is 2 adults sharing with one child age 4 -14.
 2022 price is early indicative.

 Tours can change depending on the snow and weather conditions.

 Each person driving a snowmobile must be 18 years of age and must hold a valid driving license.